 For used items, you can go to thrift stores, flea markets, auctions, and yard sales.
 There are also many websites like Craigslist, Facebook Marketplace, eBay, and Letgo that are excellent resources for finding great deals.

 Get in the habit of buying used, and you’ll find that you can save a lot of money.

 9. Live in a Modest Home

 Living within (or below) your means is a key principle for frugality.
-That doesn’t mean that you need to live in a tiny home, but don’t spend a lot simply because the bank or mortgage lender approves you for a specific amount.
+That doesn’t mean you need to live in a tiny home, but don’t spend a lot simply because the bank or mortgage lender approves you for a specific amount.

 10. Buy an Affordable Car